pruthvirajcyn/Parking-spot-detection/README.md

 ## General info
 Parking spot detection is not new in practice, but a popular dataset that is used only has sunny, cloudy, and rain conditions.
 The purpose of this project was to look at how well a model trained on the PKLot dataset performed on real world examples, as well as train a model that was able to detect parking spots in poor weather conditions, like snow.
-To accomplish this our team needed a few essential components:
+To accomplish this our team required a few essential components:
 1. A dataset
 2. A pretrained model
 3. Augmentations